microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 **Note: The external VREF and VDD options produce a result relative to their value, e.g.: 20% (of VDD).**

-In this example, the PGA is used to multiply the input signal (as provided, `VDD/10`).
-The gain of the PGA was set to 2x in this example, but the PGA gain can be set as high as 16x.
-However, using other gain values may require adjustments to the sampling time of the ADC.
+In this example, the PGA is used to multiply the input signal.
+The demo goes through all of the PGA settings: NO PGA, 1x, 2x, 4x, 8x, and 16x.

 To trigger the ADC, the Event System was used to connect the Periodic Interrupt Timer (PIT) to the ADC Start Trigger.
 The PIT runs at 1kHz, but is divided by 2048 in the event channel.
 This creates a period of ~2 seconds between each conversion.
 LED0 on the Curiosity Nano is also connected to the same event channel.
 Visually, every time the LED on the Curiosity Nano goes from ON to OFF, the ADC is triggered.

 For simplicity, the microcontroller remains in sleep most of the time.
 When the ADC completes the conversion, the interrupt generated wakes the microcontroller from sleep to process the result.
-After processing and printing the result, the microcontroller goes back to sleep to wait for the next cycle.
+After processing and printing the result, the ADC-PGA configuration is changed.
+Then, the microcontroller goes back to sleep to wait for the next cycle.

 ![Example Output](./images/demo.PNG)
 *Figure 2 - Output from the Example.
 VREF = 2.5V, VDD = 5V*